Nanofabricated tips for device-based scanning tunneling microscopy

-Before moving to the functionalization of smart tips, we need to demonstrate that they are fully compatible with STM.
+Next, we demonstrate the performance of the nanofabricated tips, and show that they are fully compatible with scanning tunnelling microscopy.
 For this, we use a single smart tip made from gold.
-After having veryfied that such tips routinely achieve atomic resolution without any tip preparation in ambient conditions on freshly cleaved graphite, we move to atomically flat Au(111) for more reliable tests.
+After having verified that such tips routinely achieve atomic resolution without any tip preparation in ambient conditions on freshly cleaved graphite, we move to atomically flat Au(111) for more reliable tests.
 We use an Au(111) film on mica at 5.8~K under UHV conditions.
 The gold surface is prepared by cycles of Ar ion sputtering (1~kV at $5\times10^{-5}$~mbar) and subsequent annealing at 600$^{\circ}$C for 1~min.
-We use standard tip cleaning procedures, such as voltage pulsing up to $-$3~V and mechanical annealing~\cite{castellanos2012highly}.
+We use standard tip cleaning procedures, such as voltage pulsing up to $-$3~V and mechanical annealing~\cite{castellanos2012highly, Tewari2017a}.
 The latter procedure consists of repeated and controlled indentation of the tip into the surface up to several conductance quanta and leads to a crystalline, atomically sharp tip apex~\cite{Tewari2017a}.
+All these procedures worked repeatedly with our microfabricated tips.

 Figure~\ref{fig:figure2}(e) shows a typical STM image ($99\times99$~nm) of the reconstructed Au(111) surface obtained with the fabricated tip (setup conditions 100~mV, 300~pA).
 The herringbone reconstruction characteristic to these gold surfaces is resolved in great detail.
 Several of the kinks of the reconstruction lines house a single adatom identified as bright spots.
 Around the three contiguous adatoms in the center of the image, we can observe rings that show the waves of electron scattering, also known as Friedel oscillations.
 Similarly, quasiparticle interference spectroscopy~\cite{Fujita2015} allows us to measure the dispersion of the surface state, shown in Fig.~\ref{fig:figure2}(f).
 To quantify the lateral resolution of the tip we extract line traces over the atomic step from the topographic data.
 The width of the step edge is 1.3~nm, matching with values obtained from measurements with a conventional tip on the same system.

-The lateral stability of these tips, given their planar nature, could potentially differ depending on the scan direction.
-When changing the scan direction we did however not observe any difference in the performance of the tip.
+The lateral stability of these tips could be a reason of concern, given their planar nature.
+Simulations show, however, that the resonance frequency is very high, for both oscillations in the plane and perpendicular to the plane of the tip.
+Experimentally, we verified that changing the scan direction in the our of plane direction of the tip does not show any difference in the performance of the tip.